 - Doubt as to Liability

 Currently Not CollectibleIf currently declared not collectible, your tax debt will be put on hold for a set period of time due to your hardship status.
 While your account is in this status the IRS will generally stop all collection activities, meaning your assets and income won’t be levied.
 However, your debt may still accrue interest and other failure to pay penalties and the IRS is still able to file a Notice of Federal Tax Lien, which can affect your credit rating negatively.
-Before you can file for a Currently Not Collectible status, you’ll likely be required to file any delinquent tax returns.
-The IRS will also need a detailed look at your financial information, including your income status, current expenses, and any other debts you may have incurred, whether that be a student loan or mortgage debt.
+Before you can file for a Currently Not Collectible (CNC) status, you’ll need to file any delinquent tax returns the IRS will also need a detailed look at your financial information, including:

 - your income status

 - current expenses